Basis-Theory/basistheory-integration-guides/collections/guides/quickstart_ruby/index.md

 ```

 ## Put it all together
 This completes the basic ability to secure data with Tokens and retrieve the raw data back from Basis Theory when you need to use the data in your systems.
-This flow allows you to secure your data at rest and removes the liability of having the data stored in your databases or having to worry about complex encryption logic.
+This flow allows you to secure your data at rest, removes the liability of having the data stored in your databases, and frees you from having to worry about complex encryption logic.

 ```ruby
 require 'uri'